Programming Library Prerequisites

 • tifftopnm

 The TIFF converters need the JFIF library because there is a subformat of TIFF that uses JPEG compression.
 But it is possible to have a TIFF library that cannot handle that subformat and thus does not use the JFIF library, and in that case the Netpbm TIFF converter programs don't need it either.
-If you have such a TIFF library, you must manually modify your Makefile.config to state that fact. configure doesn't take care of that.
+If you have such a TIFF library, you must manually modify your config.mk to state that fact. configure doesn't take care of that.

 ppmtompeg needs the JFIF library in order to create MPEGs from JPEGs (without the loss of quality that comes with converting from JPEG to PPM first).
 If you don't have the JFIF library, the build still builds ppmtompeg, but without that capability.